2004 Republican National Convention

-The 2004 Republican National Convention took place from August 30 to September 2, 2004 at Madison Square Garden in New York City, New York.
+The 2004 Republican National Convention took place from August 30 to September 2, 2004, at Madison Square Garden in New York City, New York.
 The convention is one of a series of historic quadrennial meetings at which the Republican candidates for president and vice president, and party platform are formally adopted.
 Attendance included 2,509 delegates and 2,344 alternate delegates from the states, territories and the District of Columbia.
 The convention marked the formal end of the active primary election season.
-As of 2023, it is the most recent major-party nominating convention to be held in New York City.
+As of 2023, it is the most recent major-party nominating convention, as well as the only Republican National Convention, to be held in New York City.

 The theme of the convention was "Fulfilling America's Promise by Building a Safer World and a More Hopeful America."
 Defining moments of the 2004 Republican National Convention include a featured keynote address by Zell Miller and the confirmation of the nomination of President George W. Bush and Vice President Dick Cheney for reelection.
-Bush and Cheney faced the Democratic Party's ticket of John Kerry and John Edwards in the 2004 presidential election and won.
+Bush and Cheney went on to defeat the Democratic Party's ticket of John Kerry and John Edwards in the 2004 presidential election.